- Valuation Basics

 Sustainable Growth Rate Formula – Example #3

-The sustainable growth rate for Tata Steel.
+The sgr for Tata Steel.
 The table below depicts the dividend, earnings per share and the return on equity for Tata Steel.

 Retention ratio for Tata Steel

 - Retention ratio for Tata Steel = 1- (9.4/75) =.87